 Speedball 29+ Ti

 Here's one of my latest creations, the Speedball Ti.
-Borne of a fevered dream about Klunkers and general madness, this beast rides like a dream, and rides light too, the full build weighing in a 26lbs.
+Borne of a fevered dream about Klunkers and general madness, this beast rides like a dream, and rides light too, the full build weighing in a 26lbs, not bad for a 29+ bike.
 Featuring a Shimano SLX 1x11 groupset, WTB Scraper rims and hope hubs, this, for me, is the ultimate adventure bike; the handling is completely neutral, think about where you want to head on the trail and it'll read your thoughts and take you there, and boy is it comfortable too.
-Soon to be available in steel too.

 Stooge R-Buckle fat bike

 The R-Buckle is a fat bike that rather sadly never made it to production but is still worthy of being shown.
 The idea was to build an aggressive trail shredder that utilised the benefits of fat rubber for their increased capability rather than build yet another snow chugging slowcoach.
 It's a heavy bike, but set up with a 120mm Bluto and 4" tyres, this thing rips like no other.
 The steering is super-quick, you can place it anywhere on the trail and the big rubber, plush forks and progressive geometry means it'll carry you through and over and down anything, its like a ruddy great 'Get out of Jail Free' card in bicycle form and is completely rad.